mewspring/gtkmap/README.md

 --------

-mapview is a simple example which creates a new GTK window with a map widget and center the map around Iceland.
+mapview is a simple example which creates a new GTK window with a map widget and center the map on Iceland.

     go get github.com/mewmew/gtkmap/examples/mapview